danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-the-swiftui-documentgroup-with-more-features.md

 }
 ```

-We can also add this convenience type to custom bar button items, to avoid having to use UIKit types in our SwiftUI code:
+We can also add this type to custom bar button items, to avoid having to use UIKit types in SwiftUI:

 ```swift
 public class DocumentGroupToolbarItem {